leowahwah/Telegram-Bot/README.md

 3. You may want to keep the Key secret as anyone can alter your bot with the token.

 4. Open your Python IDE and install python-telegram-bot.
-In case you are using Pycharm, you may install it via the Project Interpreter.
+In case you are using PyCharm, you may install it via the Project Interpreter.

 6. Copy the code from main.py and set the variable API_KEY = "the string given by Bot Father".
 Quotation marks required.